GoogleCloudPlatform/database-assessment/README.md

 ```

 * `-dataset`: is the name of the dataset in Google Big Query.
 It is created if it does not exists.
 If it does already nothing to do then.
 * `-collectionid`: is the file identification which last numbers in the filename which represents `<datetime> (mmddrrhh24miss)`.
 * In this example of a filename `opdb__usedspacedetails__121_0.1.0_mydbhost.mycompany.com.ORCLDB.orcl1.071621111714.log` the file identification is `071621111714`.
 * `-fileslocation`: The location in which the opdb*log were saved.
 * `-projectname`: The GCP project in which the data will be loaded.
 * `-deletedataset`: This an optinal.
 In case you want to delete the whole existing dataset before importing the data.
     *  WARNING: It will DELETE permanently ALL tables previously in the dataset.
 No further confirmation will be required.
 Use it with caution.
+* `-importcomment`: This an optional.
+In case you want to store any comment about the load in opkeylog table.
+Eg: "This is for Production import"

 ## Step 3 - Analyzing imported data